 Septic Tank Awareness

-Many households rely on a septic tank to collect wastewater, however many people are unaware of the impact a failing system can have on the surrounding environment.
+Many households in rural Norfolk & Suffolk rely on a septic tank to collect wastewater, however many people are unaware of the impact a failing system can have on the surrounding environment.
 Failing septic tanks can start to smell, spread disease and pollute rivers, lakes and groundwater.
-The River Waveney Trust has launched a campaign, in collaboration with Groundwork and the Environment Agency, to educate and advise homeowners on best practice septic tank management and sewage treatment.
+The River Waveney Trust has run campaigns, in collaboration with Groundwork and the Environment Agency, to educate and advise homeowners on best practice septic tank management and sewage treatment.

 How septic tanks failures can impact rivers